 The no-rethread harness allows this seat to be easily adjusted for correct fit when used by different children, without uninstalling the seat from the vehicle.
 It also means that you don’t need to uninstall the seat to adjust the harness height as your child grows.
 Simply squeeze the red handle to raise or lower the headrest.
 The harness straps travel with the headrest.
 Graco states to have the straps “even with or just above the shoulders” – this will place the headrest in the correct position.

 Three available recline positions serve primarily to assist in fitting the seat to different vehicle seats, but also can be adjusted to a position most comfortable for the child.
-The most upright position MUST be used for children weighing over 65 lbs OR over 49 inches tall (this applies to both harness and booster mode).
+The most upright position MUST be used for children weighing over 65 pounds OR over 49 inches tall (this applies to both harness and booster mode).

 The Argos 80 Elite comes with a lockoff for use with seat belt installation.
 This is a new feature of the Argos 80 and we’re pretty excited about it.
 The Argos has a fairly high belt path so installing previous versions of this seat in some wider captain’s chairs with a seat belt was a bit of a challenge.